Savira Sullu

 Savira Sullu (Kannada: ಸಾವಿರ ಸುಳ್ಳು; English: Thousand Lies) is a 1985 Indian Kannada film, directed by B. Subba Rao and produced by N. Veeraswamy.
-The film stars V. Ravichandran, Radha (in her first Kannada significant role), C. R. Simha, *Lokesh and Manjula in the lead roles.
+The film stars V. Ravichandran, Radha (in her first significant role in Kannada), C. R. Simha, Lokesh and Manjula in the lead roles.
 The film has musical score by Shankar–Ganesh.
 The movie was a remake of the 1982 Tamil movie Manal Kayiru.